Regulatory actions for May 28, 2024

 No Comments

-Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Henlius, Organon, Summit, Verastem.
+Regulatory snapshots, including drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations in Asia-Pacific: Biocon, Daiichi, Eli Lilly, GC Biopharma, Laekna, Ractigen, Zai Lab.

 Briefs